HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 · Tuck your child into bed snugly for a feeling of security.

-· If your child has night mares, reassure and comfort them.
+· If your child has nightmares, reassure and comfort them.

 What are some common sleep problems?